MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/privileged-access-workstations.md

             -   Remote Desktop Users

-            -   Replicator
+            -   Replicators

         3. PAW Logon Restrictions - this setting will limit the accounts which can log onto the PAW.
 Follow the steps below to configure this setting:

             1. Go to Computer Configuration\Policies\Windows Settings\Security Settings\Local Policies\User Rights Assignment\Allow log on locally.

-            2. Select Define these policy settings and add "PAW Users"
+            2. Select Define these policy settings and add "PAW Users" and Administrators (again, do not use the Browse button to select Administrators).

         4.  **Block Inbound Network Traffic** - This setting will ensure that no unsolicited inbound network traffic is allowed to the PAW.
 Follow the steps below to configure this setting: